BASF South Africa Trust Bursary 2024 – 2025

 - You must NOT have a criminal record

-- You must NOT be in receipt of any other bursary, scholarship, grant or other funding for 2022 (except for NSFAS funding)
+- You must NOT be in receipt of any other bursary, scholarship, grant or other funding (except for NSFAS funding)

 HOW TO APPLY FOR THE BASF BURSARY